B-eT-a/Guides.MartysMods.com/docs/reshade/installing_reshade.md

 ## Explaining the ReShade Builds
 Once you are at the bottom of the site, you will be presented with two variations of the ReShade Installer.

-There are huge variations between these builds, and it is very important to understand the differences between the two.
+There are large differences between these builds, and it is very important to understand what each build has to offer.

 ### Standard ReShade Build (Download ReShade x.x.x)
 <div class="figure">